jkeirstead/scholar/cran-comments.md

 ## R CMD CHECK results

-- Passed with no errors, warnings, or notes.
-Local OSX install running R 3.2.2.
+- Local OSX install running R 3.2.2.
+Passed with no errors or warnings.
+One NOTE regarding "possibly" invalid URLs in man/ files;
+  manually checked these and they are valid.
 - Passed with no errors, warnings, or notes.
 Win-builder service for both R-release and R-devel